 - Golden masks and chest plates

-The famous golden mask of Tutankhamun remains the ultimate symbol of royal Egyptian fashion and belief in eternal life.
+Tutankhamun’s golden mask remains one of the most powerful symbols of royal fashion and the Egyptian belief in eternal life.

 Expert Insights & Practical Tips for Travelers